iOS 15 SDK upgrade guide

 For more information, watch Apple’s Meet the Location Button video from this year’s Worldwide Developer Conference (WWDC).

 This feature gives you an extra chance to prompt users for permission!
 Users who have previously declined location permissions before iOS 15 will be shown a prompt when clicking the location button as an opportunity to reset the permission from the declined state one last time.

 No additional integration is required when using location buttons with Braze.
 Your app should continue passing a user’s location (once they’ve granted permission) as usual.

 According to Apple, for users who have already shared background location access, the “While Using App” option will continue to grant that level of permission after they upgrade to iOS 15.

 This year, Apple has announced many updates to email tracking and privacy.
 For more information, check out our blog post.

 Safari IP address location

-In iOS 15, users will be able to configure Safari to anonymize or generalize the location that can be determined from their IP addresses.
-Please keep this in mind when using location-based targeting or segmentation.
+In iOS 15, users will be able to configure Safari to anonymize or generalize the location determined from their IP addresses.
+Keep this in mind when using location-based targeting or segmentation.